LeoRoberts21/DoughMother/README.md

 A university project, I wanted to find a local business and see if I could code them a website to increase their internet presence.

-I wanted to build a site that was on bran and felt like an extension of their already existing company.
+I wanted to build a site that was on brand and felt like an extension of their already existing company.

 The biggest challenge I faced during this project was making it responsive.
 It was the first time I'd done this.